7-year-old, 1 other shot while sitting in car: Mobile Police - NewsBreak

 MOBILE, Ala. ( WKRG ) — The Mobile Police Department said they are investigating after a seven-year-old and another person were allegedly shot while sitting in their car early Monday morning.

 Police said a car pulled in front of the victim’s car when another car came by and “fired multiple shots into their vehicle” and fled the scene.
-2-year-old hit by car on Hass Ave.
-Sunday night: Mobile Police
+What animals are illegal to own in Alabama?

 Police were called to Lance Court at around 12:25 a.m. on Monday, March 13 and found the two suffering from gunshot wounds.